will-hou/Titans-Rice-Datathon-2021/README.md

 ![Hospital Data](figures/hosp_dist.PNG)

 Hospitals are more sparse on the outskirts of the city where we also see higher LOT scores.
 There is also a high density of hospitals near the city center, where we see lower LOT scores.
 It appears telemedicine options become more important when there are fewer hospitals for residents to visit.
+However, we also observed high LOT scores concentrated in the southwest portion of downtown Houston where there are a lot of hospitals.
+More analysis into this phenomenon is definitely needed and we hope our project can provide a starting point for further exploration.